 \section{Discussion}

-We discuss the remained background candidates comprising 17\% in 400--2100~keV.
-We found that the cosmic diffuse gamma rays can contribute 8\% of the experimental spectrum when we used Ling's model is applied.
-However, the remainder of the background does not potentially contain the cosmic diffuse gamma rays because the corresponding $\Delta\cos\alpha$ distribution exhibits a peak around zero.
+We discuss the remaining background candidates, which comprise 17\% of the total background in the range of 400--2100~keV.
+We found that cosmic diffuse gamma rays contributed 8\% of the experimental spectrum when Ling's model was applied.
+However, the remainder of the background does not potentially contain cosmic diffuse gamma rays because the corresponding $\Delta\cos\alpha$ distribution exhibits a peak at approximately zero.

-Herein, we focus on the accidental background that was evaluated via the simulation and experimental data (Appendix~\ref{app:acc}).
-The calculated count rate in 400--2100~keV was higher than the simulated rate, and the differential rate was 21~$\pm$~4\% of the total experiment data.
+Herein, we focus on the accidental background, which was evaluated based on the simulation and experimental data (Appendix~\ref{app:acc}).
+The calculated count rate in the range of 400--2100~keV was higher than the simulated rate, and the differential rate was 21~$\pm$~4\% of the total experimental data.
 Accordingly, the remainder of the background can be fully explained.
-Moreover, the $\Delta\cos\alpha$ distribution toward the negative value was reproduced.
-Thus, the remaining background was expected to be a non-correlation event between the TPC and PSAs.
+Moreover, the $\Delta\cos\alpha$ distribution toward negative values could be reproduced.
+Thus, the remaining background was expected to be related to noncorrelated events between the TPC and PSAs.